sri1991/PE4SE/module1/lesson1.1.md

 ![Example output from GitHub Copilot for a simple rectangle area function](../assets/code1.PNG)

+"Write a function that tells me if a number is prime"

 Prompt: "Write a Python function to calculate the area of a rectangle, given its length and width.
 Include input validation and error handling.
 Provide an example usage."
 Breakdown: